browserengineering/book/book/embeds.md

         self.add_inline_child(node, zoom, w, ImageLayout)
 ```

+Now that we have `ImageLayout` nodes in our layout tree, we'll be
-Images now appear in the display list and can be seen on the screen.
+painting `DrawImage` commands to our display list and showing the
+image on the screen!

 But what about our second output modality, screen readers?
 That's what
 the `alt` attribute is for.
 It works like this: